top of page

 What are the Factors that Heal? is a therapeutically based account of healing viewed from the “soul’s” perspective and is really unlike any to be found in the Jungian world.
 It is insightful for psychotherapists and anyone interested in how “soul” heals itself within the context of psychology as the discipline of interiority.
 Parts of this comparatively short book come from lectures Giegerich gave at various locations including the C. G. Jung Institute Zürich.

-Giegerich’s latest book is titled Coniunctio.
-This work examines the concept of the coniunctio first from a “horizontal” and then “vertical” perspective, before going on to describe it more fully as an “outrageous transgression.”
+Giegerich’s book, Coniunctio examines the concept of the coniunctio first from a “horizontal” and then “vertical” perspective, before going on to describe it more fully as an “outrageous transgression.”
 He writes, “This is why the coniunctio is a mysterium.
 But it is more than a mysterium.
 It is also an outrage, a shocking trespass!
-For it is a crossing over from the transcendental, metaphysical, archetypal, or heavenly level to the empirical, earthly level, that is, the decided crossing over across an ‘ontological’ boundary or the crossing over across the border between two mutually exclusive logical categories, namely, ideality and reality, absolute negatively and positivity” (p.
+For it is a crossing over from the transcendental, metaphysical, archetypal, or heavenly level to the empirical, earthly level, that is, the decided crossing over across an ‘ontological ’boundary or the crossing over across the border between two mutually exclusive logical categories, namely, ideality and reality, absolute negatively and positivity” (p.
 25).
 Giegerich then takes up a critique of Jung’s use of the coniunctio in his psychology, especially in terms of his notion of individuation but also from the much broader question of whether modern “born man” truly has access to a real coniunctio.

 Also, a note to consider trying out the ISPDI Open-Inquiry monthly meetings, now on Zoom.
-Presently the group is making its way through Coniunctio.
-More information about that is available on this website.
+Presently the group is making its way through Hal Childs’ God's Autopsy and the Living Truth of Soul: A History of Western Consciousness.
+More information about that is available on this under the Newsletter and Events tab.

 Our society publishes a regular newsletter with current activities and updates as well as articles and essays on specific topics.
 This newsletter is available to the general public and can be found on our website.
 The most recent Newsletter can be found here.